nkrajash/cypress-automation-framework/README.md

 # cypress-automation-framework
-An automation framework with all the concepts of Cypress v8 automation with real time examples
+An automation framework using Cypress v8 automation with all the concepts of real time examples